Accessibility

 Marco Nie, Ying Chen, & Alexandra K. Murphy

-Research Focus: Fairness
+Research Focus: Accessibility

 A photo of a roundabout and text that reads 'Safety'.
 The link directs to all of CCAT's research focused on safety.